 Learn how to identify and attract a Carolina chickadee.

 Learn how to identify and attract a mountain chickadee.

-Voice: “Chick-a-dee-dee-dee” is its recognizable call; song is a “phoe-bee” tune.
+Listen to the black capped chickadee’s sounds.
+Their “chick-a-dee-dee-dee” is its recognizable call; the song is a “phoe-bee” tune.

 Bird songs provided by the Cornell Lab of Ornithology.